Oka Sho (Urawa)

-The Oka Sho (in Japanese: 桜花賞), is a race for three-year-olds in the Saitama Urawa Horse Racing Association.
+The Oka Sho (in Japanese: 桜花賞) is a Japanese horserace for three-year-old mares held by the Saitama Urawa Horse Racing Association.

-Race Details
+Race details

-The race is run on a dirt 1600 meter track.
+The race is run on a 1,600-meter dirt track at Urawa Racecourse.

 It has been held at many racetracks including Kawasaki, Ohi, Funabashi and Urawa.

 The race was originally held in April but is now run at the end of March.